The Puppet Masters: Plot

-In the summer of 2007, Earth is under clandestine attack.
+In the summer of 2007, Earth is under attack.
 Slug-like creatures, arriving in flying saucers, are attaching themselves to people's backs, taking control of their victims' nervous systems, and manipulating those people as puppets.
 The Old Man, the head of a clandestine national security agency called the Section, goes to Des Moines, Iowa, with Sam and Mary, two of his best agents, to investigate a flying saucer report, but much more seriously the ominous disappearance of the six agents sent previously.
 They discover that "the slugs" are steadily taking over Des Moines, but they cannot convince the US president to declare an emergency.

 Sam takes two other agents and returns to Des Moines to get more evidence of the invasion.
 They fail and are forced to flee quickly, but in the confusion, a slug gains control of one of the agents.
 Back in Washington the team discovers the slug and captures it, but later it escapes and attaches itself to Sam, using Sam's skills and knowledge to make a clean escape.

-Thoroughly under control, Sam uses the Constitution Club—whose membership includes many important members of the city's political elite—to gain more hosts for the slugs.
-The Old Man captures him, takes him to Section's new headquarters, and coerces Sam into allowing himself to be taken by the slug again.
+While under control, Sam uses the Constitution Club—whose membership includes many important members of the city's political elite—to gain more hosts for the slugs.
+The Old Man captures him, takes him to Section's new headquarters, and later coerces Sam into allowing himself to be possessed by the slug again.
 Under drug-induced hypnosis, Sam reveals that the slugs come from Titan, the sixth moon of Saturn.
-Being forced into a traumatic situation strains Sam's relationship with both Mary and the Old Man.
-Later, Sam finds that the president and Congress are ready to accept the idea that the United States has been infiltrated, and they pass a law that requires people to go naked to demonstrate that they are not carrying slugs.
+Later the Section exposes several possessed congressmen at a session of Congress, finally persuading the Congress that the United States is under attack.
+The law is passed requiring people to have bare backs to demonstrate that they are not carrying slugs.

-As the Army prepares a counterattack in the most heavily infested areas, Sam goes alone to Kansas City to get an estimate of the number of slugs involved.
-There he learns that he can kill a slug by crushing it with his hand.
-He also discovers that the slugs reproduce through fission—which means that there are far more of them than the Army realized when making its plans, and therefore the plan is doomed to failure.
-Escaping from the city, he returns to Washington too late to stop the operation, which fails; the invading soldiers are either killed or captured by the slugs, who thus gain control of a corps of trained combat soldiers.